MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-eventhub-streaming.md

 2. Select **Create New App**.
 3. Provide the following values:

     - Name: provide the application name.
 The value used for this tutorial is **HDISparkStreamApp0423**.
-This name has to be an unique name.
+This name has to be a unique name.
     - Description: provide a short description of the application.
 The value used for this tutorial is **A simple HDInsight Spark streaming application**.
     - Website: provide the application's website.
 It doesn't have to be a valid website.
 The value used for this tutorial is **http://www.contoso.com**.
     - Callback URL: you can leave it blank.